Shaikos/ScriptGLPI/README.md

 # GLPI Auto-Installation Script

-This script automates the full installation of **GLPI** (IT asset management and helpdesk software) on a Debian/Ubuntu server.
+This script automates the full installation of **GLPI** on a Debian/Ubuntu server.
 It installs and configures **Apache**, **MariaDB**, **PHP**, and sets up GLPI ready to use.

 ## 🧩 Default Accounts